Translating startup-speak for the corporate buyer

 Startups salivate at the prospect of entering the enterprise — and for good reason.
 The enterprise is rife with legacy systems and circuitous processes that frustrate employees and hinder results — and the startup has just the perfect product to fix the problem.

 Too often though, the pitch to the enterprise falls flat or a promising pilot gets sidelined.
-Sometimes there’s a clear obstacle, like a mismatch between product and problem to be solved, an inability to scale, or the loss of an internal sponsor.
+Sometimes there’s a clear obstacle, like a mismatch between product and problem to be solved, an inability to scale or the loss of an internal sponsor.
 But more often than one would expect, the startup’s value is simply getting lost in translation.

-Even the most forward-looking enterprise leaders are operating in an environment what I like to call “GAAP-based digital strategy.”
+Even the most forward-looking enterprise leaders are operating in an environment that I like to call “GAAP-based digital strategy.”
 The budgeting process supports only certain kinds of purchases, like renewable software licensing fees and support contracts with fixed costs.
-New models, like variable costs for open source development, require workarounds and explanation in the budget process and cause even the most eager internal champion to lose time and energy.
+New models, like variable costs for open-source development, require workarounds and explanation in the budget process and cause even the most eager internal champion to lose time and energy.

 So what’s a startup to do?
 The more you can help your internal sponsor translate the cost model to adhere to the established norm, the more traction they are likely to get from the hydra of procurement and finance.
 Once the project has momentum, your champion can work to change the budgeting process — but that’s a tall order before your pilot is launched and showing results.

 The concept of GAAP-based digital strategy extends well beyond accounting practices.
-Consider internal reporting: large organizations spend an inordinate amount of time reporting up, across, and down in an effort to improve transparency and inspire shared ownership of outcomes.
+Consider internal reporting: Large organizations spend an inordinate amount of time reporting up, across and down in an effort to improve transparency and inspire shared ownership of outcomes.
 What are the KPIs for the department you are serving?
 How easily will your results translate into their storytelling?
 Spend some time up front with your client to ensure your results align with (and show up in!) the existing framework for reporting.

 Corporations are aware of how hard it is to navigate these control systems, and so they are increasingly creating “innovation departments” with dedicated funding for one-off experiments using new technology.
 This is often the start of the relationship between a startup and a new client.

-For startups, this can be a beneficial approach, since it offers the opportunity to deliver value before wrangling with cumbersome procurement or IT requirements.
+For startups, this can be a beneficial approach, as it offers the opportunity to deliver value before wrangling with cumbersome procurement or IT requirements.
 But too often these divisions lurch from pilot to pilot, and struggle to find line-of-business champions willing to absorb startup technology into their operations.
-The biggest challenge here is that there’s often no enterprise template for the handoff from the innovation setting – where experiments can operate in a “clean room” apart from procedures and regulations – to ongoing operations.
+The biggest challenge here is that there’s often no enterprise template for the hand-off from the innovation setting — where experiments can operate in a “clean room” apart from procedures and regulations — to ongoing operations.

 Here’s how one startup providing augmented reality headsets and software to a complex pharma manufacturing environment crossed over.
-Their pilot showed clear results: testing with four-five headsets, their AR software measurably helped workers on the floor by augmenting the workflow with voice recording and hands-free capabilities.
+Their pilot showed clear results: Testing with four-five headsets, their AR software measurably helped workers on the floor by augmenting the workflow with voice recording and hands-free capabilities.

 The startup team then came on-site, and they partnered with the workers testing the solution to document the improvements and discuss how to ensure the process complied with regulations.
 This direct interaction fed into their results reporting to make the case for the 30-40 headsets needed on the shop floor.
 Rather than wait for middle management, the startup developed a grassroots-fortified case for moving into operations.